ninaleo/ransut-core/documentation/50-Test-management/katselmointi-pohja.md

-# Milloin korjaukset valmiina
+# When repairs are ready

-# Allekirjoitukset
+# Signatures

 ______________________ _______________________ __________________________